Archived docs Get your API Key

 The complete final JSON

-A render request that uses the template โ€” replace the body of POST /v2/movies with this:
+A render request that uses the template โ€” replace the body of POST /v2/movies with this (substituting your own template ID):

 {